lewisgarton/Microcontroller_RockPaperScissors/README.md

 and the program compare these to decide the winner.

 ## Game instructions
+To upload the game to the UCFK simply compile and upload the game in to UCFK by typing the command "make program" in the terminal.

 To play the game first move the navigation switch to either EAST or WEST.
 This will terminate the scrolling instruction display and give a choice to select the player number.
 To select the player number use the